HoorHaytham/Fawry_2/README.md

 ## ✨ Features

--  Add books to the inventory with basic information (ISBN, title, author, year, price).
+-  Add books to the inventory with basic information (ISBN, title, year, price).
--  Remove old books based on how many years have passed since publication.
+-  Remove old books based on specified number of years passed since publication.
 -  Buy a book using its ISBN, and choose how it will be delivered depending on the book type.
--  All outputs are prefixed with: `Quantum book store`.

 ---